Frequently Asked Questions around “what is Specialist Disability Accommodation and what is the NDIS?”

 - NDIS SDA Payment (Refer to the NDIS SDA Schedule: Paid Quarterly in arrears

 There are different builders building NDIS SDA Homes and there is no official building standard.
-A good builder will provide a quality home which is compliant with current NDIS SDA built to Livable Housing Australia (LHA) standards.
+A good builder will provide a quality home which is compliant with current and future compliance under NDIS SDA built to Livable Housing Australia (LHA) standards.

 It takes around 6 months to build a NDIS SDA approved home (depending on in which State and weather).
 There are Builder’s warranties provided on structure for 6 years and other build warranties and guarantees as per any other property.